-In order to dismiss unjustified scaremongering about cadmium in chocolate or any other food, two aspects need to be taken into account: 1) how cadmium is distributed in nature and along the agri-food chain; 2) what is the average exposure to cadmium through foodstuffs and consumption styles.
+In order to dismiss unjustified scaremongering about cadmium in chocolate, two aspects are taken into account: 1) how cadmium is distributed in nature and along the agri-food chain; 2) what the average exposure to cadmium is through foodstuffs and nutrition.

-- Cadmium can also cause bone demineralization, because competing with calcium in its absorption in the human body.
+⠀• Cadmium can also cause bone demineralization for competing with calcium in its absorption in the human body.

 Dietary exposure to cadmium in the European population

-Meanwhile, in 2009, the Panel on Contaminants in the Food Chain (CONTAM)—a pool of toxicologists from EFSA—was asked by the European Commission to assess the risks to human health related to the presence of cadmium in foodstuffs.
-To provide an updated assessment of exposure from foodstuffs, about 140,000 data covering the period from 2003 to 2007 on cadmium occurrence in various food commodities were received from 20 Member States and considered by the CONTAM Panel.
-Conclusions to the scientific opinion were mainly two:
+The report included a scientific assessment released in 2009 by the Panel on Contaminants in the Food Chain (CONTAM)—a pool of toxicologists from EFSA—who evaluated the risks to human health related to the presence of cadmium in foodstuffs.
+Conclusions to the scientific opinion were:

-- Often it is not the food with the highest cadmium levels, but foods that are consumed in larger quantities that have the greatest impact on cadmium dietary exposure.
-Looking at the food categories in more detail, potatoes (13.2%), bread and rolls (11.7%), fine bakery wares (5.1%), chocolate products (4.3%), leafy vegetables (3.9%) and water mollusks (3.2%) contributed the most to cadmium dietary exposure across age groups.
+⠀• Often it is not the food with the highest cadmium levels, but foods that are consumed in larger quantities that have the greatest impact on cadmium dietary exposure.

-The CONTAM Panel noted that the reported average level of dietary exposure to cadmium in European countries was close to the Provisional Tolerable Weekly Intake of 5.8 μg/kg b.w., as recommended by the JEFCA in 2010.
-In fact, vulnerable subgroups such as vegetarians, children, smokers, and people living in highly contaminated areas may even exceed the Tolerable Weekly Intake by about two-fold.
-Although adverse effects on kidney function are unlikely to occur for an individual exposed at this level, the CONTAM Panel concluded that exposure to cadmium at the population level should be reduced and, in their definitive opinion, they recommended a tolerable weekly intake (TWI) of 2.5 μg/kg body weight in order to ensure a high level of protection for all consumers.
+Although adverse effects on human health are unlikely to occur for an individual exposed at this level, the CONTAM Panel concluded that exposure to cadmium at the population level should be reduced and, in their definitive opinion, they recommended a tolerable weekly intake (TWI) of 2.5 μg/kg body weight in order to ensure a high level of protection for all consumers.

 Following the latest recommendations provided by the CONTAM panel on the tolerable weekly intake of cadmium in the human diet, the previous Regulation (EC) No 1881/2006 regarding maximum levels of cadmium in foodstuffs was amended in May 2014 as Commission Regulation (EU) No 488/2014.